The course is part of this learning path

 Over time, more and more AWS services will be available to work in conjunction with AWS.
 So let's start at the beginning.
 The creation of your software define data center.

 As a prerequisite, you'll need to ensure that you have an AWS account as you'll be asked to associate this account during the curation of your VMware SDDC.
 During the initial release of the service, you'll only be allowed to associate a single AWS account.
 You'll also need to associate and AWS VPC, virtual private cloud and a subnet within that VPC.
-The subnet should be in the same AWS region as your newly created SDDC, and have at least the mask of /27, giving a minimum of 64 host.
+The subnet should be in the same AWS region as your newly created SDDC, and have at least the mask of /27.
 It's worth noting that you can only connect one VPC to your SDDC.

 As a part of this configuration, AWS should associate an ENI, Elastic Network Interface.
 So your selected subnet to allow for communication between your SDDC and your AWS VPC.
 This provides the high bandwidth, low latency private link across the internal AWS network.
 As such it does not use any AWS internet gateways or any public network to communicate between your VMware and AWS environments.
 Now before you're able to fully communicate between your VMs and your SDDC and your resources within AWS, you need to configure fiber walls and rating.
 Configurational changes are required on both sides.